 There’s very little The Knoll can’t do.
 It’s an ace area to capture sundown, a remarkable perspective to drink on your morning coffee, and the one area all residents hit up for beach vibes and relaxed times.
 You will not see the sun itself set here; however, you’ll stay in a prime area (we’re talking endless views of the sky) to view the troposphere modification colors.

 5. Manly Wharf/Ferry

-The ferryboat itself will provide an excellent sunset view, or you can get a beverage at any of the great dining establishments on the Manly Wharf.
+The ferryboat itself will provide an excellent sunset view, or you can get a beverage at any of the great restaurants on the Manly Wharf.
 Examine out my Guide to Manly Beach (where I lived in Sydney) for more information on Manly and even more of the most beautiful Sydney sundown areas near Manly!

 6. Sydney Harbour Sunset Cruise

 Among only a couple of touristy things I will point out here, a harbor cruise is a remarkable choice for a few of the very best sundown areas in Sydney.
 Go for it, deal with yourself, and get on a supper sundown cruise that may even feature a beverage or two.
 What much better way to capture the sundown over the water/harbor than from a boat?!
 You will get all the various angles and get to see great deals of sights while on the move, cruising.

 7. Bradley’s Head